z/xonotic-map-manager/README.md

     install             install a map from the repository, or specify a URL. remove              remove based on pk3 name
     update              update sources json
-    save                export locally managed packages to a file list                list locally installed packages
+    export              export locally managed packages to a file list                list locally installed packages
     show                show details of locally installed package hello               hello is an example plugin